 According to the observations, Fiddler crabs always maintain and defend territories around the burrow area.
 They delimit territories by waving the male major claw chela and by standing in a statuesque pose known as “posing”.
 Although, males use their major claw as the main weapon in combat and defense of their territory.
 They can also use their legs to kick the opponent in an attempt to flip over.

-The length of a territorial dispute depends upon the value of a burrow as a resource, cost to maintain it and the local population density.
+The length of a territorial dispute depends upon the value of a burrow as a resource, the cost to maintain it, and the local population density.
 Food levels can affect time spent fighting as well.
-Duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.
+The duration of fights may be reduced by crabs building structures near their burrows that help territorial defense.